 Dark grey tracksuit with school badge on the jumper, Light blue polo with badge, white or grey socks and sensible black shoes/trainers (no colour) with Velcro fasteners.
-We also ask that you purchase a St Matthew's book bag and a St Matthew's coat will also be available to purchase.
-All uniform can be purchased at Brienda Fashion Shop Ltd (74 Muirhead Avenue East)
+We also ask that you purchase a \$t Matthew's book bag and a \$t Matthew's coat will also be available to purchase.
+All uniform can be purchased at either F&J Uniform Brienda both on Muirhead Avenue.
+F and J on Muirhead Avenue and Lisa's on Priory Road.
+You can purchase an iron-on school badge from school's office at a cost of £1 per badge and add these to a dark plain grey tracksuit.